nais/herlighet/README.md

 # Herlighet

-Let There Be Glory!

 ## Deployment

 Deployment is managed using ansible.
+Although we have nowhere to run it from these days.

 ```
 ansible $ ansible-playbook -bKu RA_[RA user] -i [dev or prod] site.yml